Bobbyzain/simple_shell/README.md

 All your header files should be include guarded
 Use system calls only when you need to (why?)
 Write a README with the description of your project You should have an AUTHORS file at the root of your repository, listing all individuals having contributed content to the repository.
-Format, see Docker
+Format, see Docker.
+To be worked on by Abdulhameed and Jessica